 24. The stretch of the river that runs through Oxford is known as the River Isis.

-25. Every year a ‘Swan Upping’ ceremony takes place.
+25. Every year a ‘Swan Upping’ ceremony takes place along the Thames.

-This is the annual census of the river’s swan population that involves swans being rounded up, counted, weighed, measured and checked for signs of injury, before being released.
-It may also be a release for local men just just looking for an excuse to just randomly wrestle some wildlife.
+This is the annual census of the river’s swan population that involves swans being rounded up, counted, weighed, measured and checked for signs of injury or illness, before being released.
+These days, King Charles owns all the swans on the River Thames, but previously this event’s sole purpose was so that two livery companies could competitively mark the swan’s beaks to show ownership.